flokoe/website/content/posts/http-caching.md

 ## What is HTTP Caching?

 HTTP Caching, Web Cache, Proxy Cache, Browser Cache or just the Cache.
-As we can see, this term is heavily loaded, and mostly refers to two technologies: HTTP Caching as defined in [RFC 9111](https://httpwg.org/specs/rfc9111.html) or caching content server side in RAM on the edge via applications like Varnish.
+As we can see, this term is heavily loaded, and mostly refers to two technologies: HTTP Caching on the protocol level as defined in [RFC 9111](https://httpwg.org/specs/rfc9111.html) or caching content server side in RAM on the edge via applications like Varnish.

 This post is about HTTP Caching (sometimes Web Cache) on the protocol level, which components like proxies and browsers partially implement.
+This is the most common cache mechanism which is easy to implement and has wide adoption.

 The browser itself has multiple different Cache mechanisms, but the mechanism that handles the HTTP Cache is sometimes referred to as the Disk Cache (commonly known as just the "browser cache", which is misleading as there is no single browser cache).
 For the curious, I recommend reading [A Tale of Four Caches](https://calendar.perfplanet.com/2016/a-tale-of-four-caches/) by Yoav Weiss, which explains the different cache mechanisms in the browser.